On the heels of his state’s landmark new law that legalizes psychedelic drugs, the governor of Colorado wants to go even further.

 “It is still ridiculous that in this day and age somebody suffering from anxiety, depression, PTSD can get medical coverage for very costly prescription drugs but cannot get coverage for a treatment in a healing center that will address some of the underlying causes of the issue,” the governor added.

-Polis’s comments come less than month after he signed a bill that will establish a regulatory framework for psychedelic drugs.
+Polis’s comments come less than a month after he signed a bill that will establish a regulatory framework for psychedelic drugs.
 The bill was the byproduct of last year’s voter-passed initiative, Proposition 122, and it will officially take effect on July 1.

 The measure “legalized therapeutic psilocybin and decriminalized the personal cultivation, use and sharing of psilocybin mushrooms and three other natural psychedelics (DMT, ibogaine and mescaline that is not from peyote),” according to the local outlet Westworld.